andre-ye/uni/docs/phil/phil-401c/readings.md

 - Mark actions of each player which are weakly dominated; remove all marked actions; repeat until no actions can be eliminated.
 - Dominance solvability - if players are indifferent between action profiles which survive when we perform iterated elimination of all weakly dominated actions, the game is dominance solvable.

+### 14. Repeated Games
+- When interaction is repeated, members can condition actions on previous actions.
+We can represent this as an extensive game.
+- Players may be deterred from exploiting short-term advantage by punishment.
+- Grim trigger strategy - if the player chooses confess, then you play confess for every other game.
+- Another Nash equilibrium - each player chooses $$D$$ after every history.

+Preferences
+- Discounted summing - why do people value future payoffs less than others?
+- Discounted average -
+- In preferences over atemporal lotteries, equivalent payoff functions are closed under linear transformation.

+Repeated Games
+Page 444

 ---

 ## "Knowledge and Equilibrium in Games", Adam Brandenburger